 Here is the cool thing.
 Nvidia is not using the Saturn V cluster to run EDA software used in chip design, but rather is using neural networks to analyze chip and wafer defects.
 So it is not AI next to HPC so much as AI aimed at HPC.

-Some other things to contemplate.
-Here’s the fun bit to contemplate.
-Nvidia has demonstrated it can deliver 42.5 teraflops of peak performance and about 28.7 teraflops of sustained performance in a 4U server node.
+Contemplate this: Nvidia has demonstrated it can deliver 42.5 teraflops of peak performance and about 28.7 teraflops of sustained performance in a 4U server node.
 That is about 10.6 teraflops per 1U of rack form factor space.
 IBM, Nvidia, and Mellanox are working to get more than 40 teraflops of capacity into a 2U “Witherspoon” system next year with the “Summit” supercomputing they are building for the US Department of Energy facility at Oak Ridge National Laboratory.
 To our way of thinking, that means the future “Volta” GV100 accelerator cards should have about twice the performance of the Pascal GP100 cards currently shipping, if IBM sticks with the 2U form factor and only puts four GPU accelerators into the Witherspoon box alongside a pair of 24-core Power9 chips as we expect.
 And by this time next year, Nvidia might be able to build a DGX-2 system sporting Intel “Skylake” Xeon E5 v5 processors paired with eight Voltas and delivering as much as 85 teraflops double precision in a 3U chassis – better performance density than the Summit machines at the peak level.
 We still think the Witherspoon node used in the Summit machine could have a slight advantage in harnessing that floating point oomph across four Volta cards for HPC workloads.
 So it might be a wash.